briansimiyuj/doctor-appointment-app/README.md

     b.
 Create footer menu which will have a list of links
     c.
 Create right side of the footer which will have a contact section
       i.
 Create social media icons and links
+    d.
+Create copyright section which will have a paragraph